 Do a brain dump.
-My favourite form of getting your mind clearer, is to grab a piece of paper and write down everything.
+My favorite form of getting your mind clearer is to grab a piece of paper and write down everything.

 If you find your mind too busy before going to bed, this is a great thing to do.

-I always advise to keep a notepad by your bed, in-case you wake in the night and need to dump any worries onto paper.
+I always advise you to keep a notepad by your bed in case you wake in the night and need to dump any worries onto paper.

 Get Help & Support